robonnsh/njal-clone/README.md

 💥💥💥 This is my very first e-commerce project in Angular which I started on February-7-2024 and I am still working on.
 You can check original website as well : [notjustalabel.com](https://www.notjustalabel.com/)

 # Technologies used Front:
-Markup - HTML,CSS(Sass), Angular Material
+HTML,CSS(Sass), Angular Material Typescript Angular
-Language - Typescript
-JS Framework - Angular

  # Technologies used Back:
  .Net Core,